BlockstreamResearch/bip-frost-dkg/README.md

 TODO: make the following a footnote
 There are strategies to recover if the backup is lost and other participants assist in recovering.
-In such cases, the recovering participant must be very careful to obtain the correct secret share and shared public key!
+In such cases, the recovering participant must be very careful to obtain the correct secret share and threshold public key!
 1. If all other participants are cooperative and their seed is backed up (EncPedPop or ChillDKG), it's possible that the other participants can recreate the participant's lost secret share by running the DKG protocol again.
 2. If threshold-many participants are cooperative, they can use the "Enrolment Repairable Threshold Scheme" described in [these slides](https://github.com/chelseakomlo/talks/blob/master/2019-combinatorial-schemes/A_Survey_and_Refinement_of_Repairable_Threshold_Schemes.pdf).
    This scheme requires no additional backup or storage space for the participants.